 EED 100 Orientation to Education (3) F, Sp.
-Designed as an introductory course for an incoming student to facilitate success in college as well as attain knowledge about theiropportunities in the field of education.
+Designed as an introductory course for an incoming student to facilitate success in college as well as attain knowledge about their opportunities in the field of education.
 This course is designed to increase the participant's understanding of his or her unique role as both a learner and teacher and to stimulate the desire to set and achieve personal learning goals.
 Included in the instruction will be the use of campus resources, study skills, reading skills, personal development, and self-management skills.
 Career exploration in education will include helping the student develop a positive, realistic self-concept, develop positive interpersonal skills, and examine personal values.
 (To be taken within the first 24 hours.
 Cannot take both SED 100 and EED 100.)

 EED 101 Speed Reading (2) F, Sp.
 Designed to improve the skills, speed, and comprehension of those individuals who feel a need for such improvement in school, professional, business, or recreational pursuits.
-Open to both regularly enrolled students andany interested individual.
+Open to both regularly enrolled students and any interested individual.

 EED 140 Child Development (8) Sp.
-Help child care providers enhance the quality of child care by becoming aware of developmentally appropriate practices when working with children.
-(Meets the seminar hours required for CDA crdential.)
-(Will not meet requirement for elementary education major.)
+Help child care providers enhance the quality of child care by becoming aware of developmentally appropriate practices for working with children.
+(Meets the seminar hours required for CDA credential.
+Will not meet requirement for elementary education major.)

 EED 202 Introduction to Elementary Education (2) F, Sp.
-Basic introduction to professional education; an on-campus exploratory course to aid the participant in deciding whether or not to become a teacher and to provide basic information and attitude development necessary for successful teaching.
+Basic introduction to professional education; an on-campus exploratory course to aid participants in deciding whether or not to become teachers and to provide basic information and attitude development necessary for successful teaching.
 Taken the same semester and time as EED 203.
 Prerequisite: ENG 104 and 108, or 112.

 EED 203 Participation in Elementary Teaching I (1) F, Sp.
 Laboratory course taken concurrently with EED 202.
 During this off-campus experience, the participant serves as a teacher assistant; provides concrete exposure to teaching, students, and the school.
-Taken the same semester and time as EED 202.
+Taken the same semester and at the same time as EED 202.

 EED 303 Experience in Elementary Teaching II (3) F, Sp.
-Continuation of the offcampus experiences in cooperating schools as a teacher associate.
+Continuation of the offcampus experiences in cooperating schools as teacher associates.
 To be taken concurrently with EED 305.
-Prerequisite: EED 203 and 310, and approved admission to the Teacher Education Program.
+Prerequisite: EED 203 and 310; at least three of the four required methods courses (EED 320, EED 330, EED 340, and MAT 351), with any remaining methods courses to be taken concurrently; and approved admission to the Teacher Education Program.